 - Pour/spread the batter evenly into prepared loaf pan.
 Bake the bread for 50 minutes to 1 hour, covering loosely with foil about halfway through to help the loaf bake evenly.
 Poke the center of the bread with a toothpick.
 If it comes out clean, the bread is done.
 Oven times will vary between ovens.
 My bread usually takes 55 minutes.

-- Cool bread completely in the pan set on a wire rack. *Feel free to drizzle with glaze (next step) while the bread is still warm.
+- Cool bread completely in the pan set on a wire cooling rack. *Feel free to drizzle with glaze (next step) while the bread is still warm.
 The glaze seeps down into the warm bread this way, adding extra moisture.*

-- Make the glaze: *This doesn’t yield a lot of glaze– just a light layer.
+- Make the glaze: *This doesn’t yield a lot of glazeโjust a light layer.
 Feel free to double the glaze if you want more.* Whisk the confectioners’ sugar and lemon juice together.
 Drizzle over bread while it’s still warm in the loaf pan or after it cools.

 - Slice and serve.
 Cover and store leftover plain or glazed bread at room temperature for 2 days or in the refrigerator for up to 1 week.